 21. Social Action (Chris Shannahan, Coventry University, UK)

 22. War / Violence / Peace (Ted Grimsrud, Eastern Mennonite University, USA)

-23. Work (Andrew Hambler, University of Wolverhampton, UK)
+23. Work (Andrew Hambler, Birmingham City University, UK)

-Part III: New directions in the study of new religious movements - New topics relating to the study of Christian traditions, new movements that involve Christian practice, and topics that have gained increased significance in recent times.
+Part III: New directions in studying Christians - New topics relating to the study of Christian traditions, new movements that involve Christian practice, and topics that have gained increased significance in recent times.

 24. Cyber-Christianity (Tim Hutchings, University of Stockholm, Sweden)

 25. Film and Media (Rhonda Burnett-Bletsch, Eastern University, USA)

 26. Literature (Crawford Gribben, Queen's University Belfast, UK)

 27. Food (Benjamin E. Zeller, Lake Forest College, USA)

 28. Laity (George D. Chryssides, York St John University, UK)